vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-0.md

 ## Outline

-- [Kafka in Trucking IoT Use Case](https://hortonworks.com/tutorial/kafka-in-trucking-iot-on-hdf/section/1/) - Understand the role Kafka plays within real-world use case
+- [Kafka Messaging System Fundamentals](https://hortonworks.com/tutorial/kafka-in-trucking-iot-on-hdf/section/1/) - Understand the messaging system concepts that apply to Kafka
 - [Explore Kafka in the Demo](https://hortonworks.com/tutorial/kafka-in-trucking-iot-on-hdf/section/2/)- Gain an understanding of Kafka Topics used in the demo and explore commands for exploring the data in Kafka
 - [Learn Basic Operations of Kafka](https://hortonworks.com/tutorial/kafka-in-trucking-iot-on-hdf/section/3/)- Dive into Kafka and learn basic operations in Kafka